begedin/talk-slides/slides/weblica_2025_en.md

 * Avoided future stagnation

 Note:

-My first job was actually in Čakovec, at a junior .NET position.
-Some JS development quickly got in, but for the most part, I was following my plan of being a .NET developer.
+My first job out of college was actually in Čakovec, a .NET position.
+It very soon became .NET web development, which is what I actually wanted to go with a the time.

-I got the itch after about a year, and found a salary upgrade in Varaždin, cause that's what juniors do.

-A year after that, because I was living alone, and did basically nothing, I decided I might try some side gigs online.
-Freelancing was starting to get talked about, but it was still very early.

-I signed up for an ODesk account, and started looking for gigs.

-It's tough to get something when your profile is empty, so just sent offers until someone accepted.

-I got a flat $5 job to deminify a chrome extension.
-Basically, I was asked to format the code and rename the variables based on what it seems they're doing, to make it at least semi understandable.
-It took a few hours, so it was not worth the money, but it did get me my first 5 star review.

-This got me a $5 per hour gig, and that client, other then giving more reviews, also came back to me a few times with more work.

-After that, my profile started to look good, so I landed an 11 dollar an hour gig for 10-20 hours a week.

-Now, I was making some very nice money.
-Basically a second sallary for less than half the time it took me to get the first one.

-But I coldn't maintain this pace so eventually, I decided I'd stop.
-I told the client that and he countered with a full time position.

-He was already looking into it and said he found a Croatian company that acts as an intermediarey to higher for foreign businesses.
-It was basically the same kind of outsorcing a lot of local companies did at the time, but for a small flat fee and with zero managegement.
-He was willing to upp my hourly rate to $18 so that my net rate would get to about $12.

-I accepted and that was my next 2-3 years.
-Basically, I stagnated, but at double the sallary I had, this was fine for a while.

-My Croatian colleagues started catching up eventually, and this got me to wake up and look for ways to increase my income further.

-I learned about trade businesses and decided to switch to that.
-For the same hourly rate, I got a bit more net money, but that wasn't the main reason.
-It meant I could more easily extend and find new clients.

-I quickly found a new gig on ODesk, this time for 30 euros an hour.
-I did the same thing again.
-Kept working the old job, full time, with extra hours here.
-Except now it was 20-30.

-In a month, they offered to switch from Odesk to working directly B2B.
-This eliminated the ODesk fee.
+About a year after starting,  got the junior itch to loo for something else, and I did, in Varaždin, with pretty much the exact same tech stack.

+Another year later, after living for two years in Varaždin.
+I didn't know anyone and I didn't really have a reason to meet anyone, so I was bored.

+I learned about the possibility of freelancing and got curious.

+Very soon, I decided to create an acccount on ODesk to see what happens.

+My profile was new and empty, so it was hard to find a gig, but after a week or two.
+I got my first chance.
+It was a flat $5 job for a couple of hours of work.
+A client asked me to deminify a chrome extension.

+Sounded shady, but I needed a review, so I spent hafl a day doing it and it went well.
+I was communicative, did what was asked and more, and the client was happy enough to give me a 5 star review.

+THe next job was $5 an hour, which was about a 4x increase from the first one.

+This client was also happy and kept comming back to me with more work for a few weeks.
+I also gradually got my rate up to about $8 and becasue every return was a separate job entry and a separate review, my profile filled up nicely.

+I was maybe a few months in at this point an I found the perfect chance.
+A US developer was looking for someone cheap to do product experiments with.
+He would pay me $11 an hour for 10-20 hours per week to try out building stuff.
+He also wanted to increase his mentorhsip skills so he was happy to offer guidance.

+This was great, I was now alsmost making an extra salary.

+But, I was also doing 50-60 hours per week.
+As part of my regular job, i partnered with a colleague to prepare a conference talk, which was also eating into my time.

+Very soon, I felt overworked and because this freelancing gig didn't seem like it would last, I decided I had to stop.

+I told the client and he countered with a full time employment offer.
+Since he was based in the US, i didn't see this as a possibility, but he did research, and found out you could higher a Croatian company to act as an intermediary.
+They would hire me, pay my gross sallary with all the taxes and benefits and charge that + an extra feee to the us client for this service.

+The client even offered to rase my rate to about 18, so that after taxes and benefits, I'd be getting about 12.
+I couldn't say no to that.

+For 2-3 years, I was perfectly happy with this and nothing changed other than an odd smaller gig to keep my profile on ODesk active.

+Because I stagnated, the big leap ahead I got started to get smaller, so I started thinking about what I could do next.

+Around this point, a flat-taxed trade business (paušalni obrt) was becoming all the rage, so I told the client I'd like to switch to that, because I'd be getting more money out and I still occasionally get other clients anyway.

+This was one of the reasons, sure, but the other was, I got way more flexibility out of it and I could do a repeat of 2012.

-Another month later, they invited me on site to meet their engineers.
-On my last day there, they offered me a full time engagement.
+I found another client on ODesk, this time for EUR30/hour.
+ODesk and VAT was taking up 25% of that, but it was still an increase.
+A month later, I convinced them to work with me directly, off of ODesk.
+Another month later, they invited me on site because they "wanted me to meet their team", but on my last day there, they offered me a full time engagement.

+So the same thing happened again, and I almost doubled my income again.

-And again, I decided not to burn bridges and continue working full time for the old gig for another 3 months so they could find a replacement that I could transition the work to.
+I also did the same stupid thing again.
+I didn't just switch, i spent another 2 and a half months, so almost 5 months total, working both jobs, so the previous client could find a replacement that I could help transition.

-So for 4-5 months, I worked 60-70 hour weeks.
-I would not recommended.
+So we're talking 5 months of 60-70 hours per week.
+The second most stressful time of my life.

-But that eventually stoped and the €30 client is still my current primary client.
-Here, I was smarter and continued renegotiating for higher rates, so there was no stagnation this time.
+But that passed and I stuck with this new client as my primary source of income to this day.

+I was also more experienced and learned to continually renegotiate my rates, so there was no stagnation this time.

-Now keep in mind, I'm talking just about the major players.
-I still om occassion take smaller bits of work either from previous clients, or from new ones.
+So here we are today.

 ---